 You can enjoy the benefits of studded tires only when the studs come in direct contact with ice.
 They don’t have a grip if the sheet of ice is covered in powder snow, and they’re not grippier than normal winter tires on packed fresh snow.

-It’s important to note that not all studded tires are made equal and there are some big differences in terms of their intended use.
+It’s important to note that there are some significant differences among studded tires and their intended use.
 Some are knobbly some are slick.
-The knobbly ones are for single track or off-road use.
+The knobbly ones are for single-track or off-road use.
 They provide the most traction at the expense of being very heavy.
 They’re not practical for most commuters.
-Slick studded tires are better suited for riding on paved icy roads or commuting because of their lighter weight and lower rolling resistance.
+Slick studded tires are better suited for riding on icy paved roads or commuting because of their lighter weight and lower rolling resistance.
 You need to find one that strikes the right balance between safety and comfort.

 When to use studded tires?